Evaluating interest rate risk and creating a risk management strategy

 Conducting a review of a company’s debt obligations and interest rate exposures can help any commercial borrower better understand their risks.
 A company can then establish an interest rate risk management strategy to guide it through the evaluation and define any financing related or hedging actions that are needed.

-Whether it be the actions of the Federal Reserve or the LIBOR to SOFR transition, there are a number of significant developments in the market today that can impact floating rate borrowers in the future.
+The aggressive actions of the Federal Reserve have significantly impacted floating rate borrowers.
 This raises the question of when was the last time you took stock of all the company’s various exposures to interest rates?

 Regularly reviewing your debt structure is a crucial step for understanding the potential risks and avoiding unexpected issues.
 Every loan should be assessed on its own terms, but a structured approach to risk management streamlines the evaluation process.